“Eliminate ice dams by shoveling snow off the roof’s eave edges.”

 Ah, so if it isn’t enough work for you to keep your driveway and sidewalks clear, now you want to shovel your roof?

-Besides the obvious dangers of falling off the roof and causing roof damage, shoveling roof eaves is a difficult and temporary fix.
+Besides the obvious dangers of falling off the roof and of causing roof damage, shoveling roof eaves is a difficult and temporary fix.

 Remember, ice dams begin forming where the meltwater exits the snow (See Myth #1).
 As long as there is any snow up the roof, the meltwater can re-freeze at the snow line and form ice dams even over the heated area.
-Ice dams re-occur overnight, and they can leak as many roofs may not have an ice dam membrane up to that point.
+Ice dams re-occur overnight, and they can cause leaks as many roofs may not have an ice dam membrane up to that point.